tchinmay47/mumbai-flat-rent-prediction/README.md

 # Mumbai Flat Rent Prediction Model

 This machine learning model is designed to predict the rental prices of flats in Mumbai.
+The model will take into account various factors such as the location of the flat, the size of the flat, the number of bedrooms, and the number of bathrooms.

 ## Screenshots